Stray Kids (TV program): Episode 9 (December 12, 2017)

 For the final mission, it is announced by Park that there will be a live broadcast and live audience voting.
 After the announcement, the team re-organizes their choreography to match the seven members configuration.
 Chan's longtime friend, BamBam of Got7, visits the JYPE Training Center.
 They go out to eat together and BamBam gives Chan advice.
 Meanwhile, some of the members have their vocal lessons; Seung-min performs Shawn Mendes' "Stitches", Woo-jin performs Adam Levine's "Lost Stars" and practices his vocalization, and Jeong-in performs "Impossible" by James Arthur.
 To practice, Hyun-jin performs "MM" for his rap trainer and Chang-bin helps him vocalize.
 While the team practices choreography, Got7's JB and Jinyoung visit them at the training center.
 They give the members advice for the live broadcast and comment on their seven-member version of "YAYAYA."
 At JYPE headquarters, the team records a new original song titled "Young Wings" with composer 1take.
-The scene then cuts to a week before the recording; Park calls eliminated members Min-ho and Felix back and gives them a second chance debut with the group.
+The scene then cuts to a week before the recording; Park calls eliminated members Min-ho and Felix back and gives them a second chance to debut with the group.
 It is then revealed that the stages on the live broadcast will each have a seven-member version versus a nine-member version, to help determine the final line-up.